Ruth Lorenzo: 2014: Planeta Azul and Eurovision Song Contest

 Her website announced the upcoming release of her first studio album.
-She left to Los Angeles, California to record various tracks for her album, to be titled Planeta Azul.
+She went to Los Angeles, California to record various tracks for her album, to be titled Planeta Azul.

-On 20 January TVE selected Ruth Lorenzo as one of the five candidates to represent Spain at the 2014 Eurovision Song Contest.
-Months earlier the eurovision-spain.com website made a survey known as "La Elección Interna" among Eurovision fans and international juries from thirteen different countries to check who could be the ideal Spanish candidate to represent Spain.
-Ruth came second in the list among one hundred different Spanish candidates In February the song "Dancing In The Rain" was released as one of the Spanish pre-selection entries for the Eurovision Song Contest 2014.
+On 20 January,2014 Radiotelevisión Española (RTVE) selected Lorenzo as one of the potential five candidates to represent Spain at Eurovision Song Contest.
+Months earlier the eurovision-spain.com website made a survey known as "La Elección Interna" among Eurovision fans and international juries from thirteen countries to check who could be the ideal Spanish candidate to represent Spain.
+Lorenzo came second in the list among one hundred Spanish candidates In February the song "Dancing In The Rain" was released as one of the Spanish pre-selection entries for the Eurovision Song Contest 2014.
 The song was released on 18 February and it became number one on iTunes Spain.
 On 22 February she won the Spanish national final.
 Therefore, she represented Spain in the contest with the song "Dancing In The Rain" on 10 May 2014 in Copenhagen, Denmark.
-The song finished 10th overall.
+The song finished 10th during the grand final.

 Her debut album Planeta Azul was released on 27 October 2014.
-The album contains thirteen new songs, and also "Dancing In The Rain".
+The album contains thirteen new songs, and also a new version of "Dancing In The Rain".
 The release of the album was preceded by the release of its lead single, "Gigantes", on 7 October 2014, which debuted at number six on the Spanish Singles Chart.
 The official video for the single was released on 22 October.

 2015–2016: After Eurovision, Tu Cara Me Suena

 In 2015, Lorenzo served as a judge in the Spanish talent show Levántate (Spanish version of Stand Up for Your Country), aired on Telecinco from 10 February 2015 to 17 March 2015.
 She also served as a member of the Spanish jury in the Eurovision Song Contest 2015.

-On 16 October 2015, a special re-issue of her debut album Planeta Azul was released, which includes new tracks and songs she had recorded previously in English language.
+On 16 October 2015, a special repackage of her debut album Planeta Azul was released, which includes new tracks and some songs she had recorded previously in English language.
 One of the new tracks, titled "99", was released as a single on 28 August 2015.

-On 30 July 2015, Lorenzo was announced to join the cast of the fourth season of television show Tu cara me suena, in which celebrity contestants impersonate a different iconic music artist on stage each week.
+On 30 July 2015, Lorenzo was announced to join the cast of the fourth season of spanish version of the television show Your Face Sounds Familiar, in which celebrity contestants impersonate a different iconic music artist on stage each week.
 The season premiered on 18 September 2015 on Antena 3.
 In the season finale that took place on 29 January 2016, she was declared winner with 47% of the televote.